 The Item: A mobile RF power amplifier, made by Motorola for use in conjunction with one of their older portable radios (the HT220, to be exact).

 The Question: "What frequency does it cover, and does it work?"

 My answer: "It's designed for 150-170MHz, tunable.
 I suspect it could be modified for 2 meters, but I don't really know.
 As for working or not, I haven't tested it..."

 This deal worked out a bit better.
 My price was cheap ($5 or $10, I don't recall exactly), and the buyer was an experimenter, so he had few qualms about buying the unit.
 His questions were aimed mainly at determining if the unit would be anywhere near suitable for his application, and how much work he might have to put into the device.

 Never fib, never exaggerate, and above all NEVER LIE!!!!
-Believe me when I say only the greenest of techies will be taken in by a lie.
-If they, one of their friends, or a parent (in the case of a minor) finds out about it later, well… suffice to say word will get around very fast indeed, and you may even find yourself answering some hard questions posed to you by the local police.
+Believe me when I say that only the greenest of techies will be taken in by a lie.
+If they, one of their friends, or a parent (in the case of a minor) finds out about it later, well… suffice to say that word will get around very fast indeed, and you may even find yourself answering some hard questions posed to you by the local police.

 Just relax, be yourself, and be truthful.
 You can't go wrong that way, even if your sales are minimal.

 Perhaps one of the hardest things for rookie sellers to remember is: A Good Deal Will Always Sell Itself!
 More importantly, no amount of sales pitch, however slickly worded or delivered, will force a sale if it is simply not meant to be!